-Trump Jr. arrives for questioning by Senate Intelligence Committee on Russian links
+Trump Jr. says 'nothing to correct' after closed interview with Senate Committee

-WASHINGTON (Reuters) - Donald Trump Jr., the eldest son of U.S. President Donald Trump, arrived on Wednesday for a closed-door interview with the Senate Intelligence Committee that was likely to focus on a Moscow Trump Tower project and a meeting with a Russian lawyer who claimed to have information helpful for his father’s 2016 campaign.
+WASHINGTON (Reuters) - Donald Trump Jr., the eldest son of U.S. President Donald Trump, appeared for a closed-door interview with the Senate Intelligence Committee on Wednesday and then told reporters his responses were the same as during a 2017 appearance before the committee.

-Asked if he had come to the Senate interview to correct his previous testimony to lawmakers, Trump Jr. told reporters: “Nothing to correct.”
+The interview had been expected to focus on a Moscow Trump Tower project and a meeting with a Russian lawyer who claimed to have information helpful for Trump Sr.’s 2016 presidential campaign.

+“I don’t think I changed anything of what I said because there was nothing to change,” Trump Jr. told reporters after the Senate interview.
+“I’m glad that this is finally over.
+We were able to put some final clarity on that and I think the committee understands that.”

+Asked if he was worried about potentially perjuring himself, he said: “Not at all.”

-The Senate panel, which is chaired by Republican Senator Richard Burr, is conducting a bipartisan investigation into Russian interference in U.S. politics, specifically the 2016 U.S. presidential election.
+The Senate committee, which is chaired by Republican Senator Richard Burr, is conducting a bipartisan investigation into Russian interference in U.S. politics, including the 2016 U.S. presidential election.

-The Senate investigation continues although Special Counsel Robert Mueller’s investigation into Russian meddling in the 2016 U.S. election, if the Trump campaign colluded with Moscow and whether the president obstructed justice has concluded.
+The Senate investigation continues although Special Counsel Robert Mueller has concluded his inquiry into whether the Trump campaign colluded with Moscow and possible obstruction of justice by the president.

-The appearance by Trump Jr., who now heads the Trump Organization with his brother Eric, is expected to cover a wide array of subjects, including the Moscow Trump Tower project.
+The appearance by Trump Jr., who now heads the Trump Organization with his brother Eric, was expected to cover a wide array of subjects, including the Moscow Trump Tower project.
 Trump Jr. had previously testified in front of a different panel, the Senate Judiciary Committee, that he was only “peripherally aware” of the project.

 But Michael Cohen, the president’s former lawyer, contradicted Trump Jr.’s testimony.

-The Russia project never came to fruition but is significant because it shows the president and his company were chasing a lucrative business deal in Moscow while the Russian government, according to U.S. intelligence agencies, was conducting a hacking and propaganda campaign to boost his candidacy.
+The Russia project never came to fruition but is considered significant because it shows the president and his company were chasing a lucrative business deal in Moscow while the Russian government, according to U.S. intelligence agencies, was conducting a hacking and propaganda campaign to boost his candidacy.

 Trump initially denied he had any business links to Russia at the time.